Rabona17/Implementation_of_ML_DL_Algorithm/README.md

 * Implemented Resnet with skipping step of 3 using Keras

 ## Todo
-* YOLO
+* Face recognition, style transferring
-* LSTM, RNN and other nlp algos
+* LSTM, RNN and other NLP algos